-As a pretty recent addition to an already stellar lineup of mountain bike tires from Maxxis, we were first introduced to the Maxxis Aggressor when it came spec'd on the Yeti SB5.5C 2016 29er, a bike we tested for our recent enduro bike review.
-Richie Rude has been winning races on this tire in the Enduro World Series, so chances are this mountain bike tire can handle whatever you can throw at it.
+We were introduced to the Maxxis Aggressor when it came spec'd on the Yeti SB5.5.
+This newer model has powered Richie Rude to Enduro World Series wins and boasts fast rolling speed while retaining solid cornering bite.
 If you've ever seen footage of Rude ride, he's built like a linebacker and can beat a trail into submission - like he just caught it trying to steal an old woman's purse.
 The versatile tread pattern used for this mountain bike tire spreads its appeal beyond enduro riding; we wouldn't hesitate to put this tire on our trail bikes or even XC bikes.
 With respect to the DHF above, the tread pattern was lower profile.
 Ramping was omitted from the blocks and the sharp front edges met the ground with authority, providing plenty of bite, despite being so slight.
 Our EXO casing test tire weighed in at 892 grams and if you want even more peace of mind, it's available in Maxxis's Double Down casing option as well.
 We felt this tire was the best balance of rolling resistance, grip, and traction offered in the entire test and we expect to see a lot more of these tires out on the trail very soon.

 Best Bang for the Buck for Your Front Tire

 Good cornering traction

 Soft rubber compound may wear quickly